bedrock-tool/bedrocktool/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
-A clear and concise description of what the bug is, and what server it occurs on.
+A clear and concise description of what the bug is, and optionally what server it occurs on.

 **To Reproduce**
 Steps to reproduce the behavior: